Gwen wants to be the acclaimed reporter her father is. Has she got what it takes?

 Tonight, I am meeting my friend Casey at a bar in L.A.
 She and I are at the bottom of the food chain at the paper.
 We talk about getting that elusive story no one else has captured.
 I carry my Christmas present from Dad, the newest cell phone with a great expensive camera that catches every detail.
 We are hungry, competitive and sometimes "foolish".
 We have even gone together into the rougher areas of L.A.
 All reporters want a gutsy story to thrill the reader, other reporters and the Editor.
 Plus it is a real star on your resume or grad school application.

-Casey and I excel at multi-tasking; laptop for work/school, Blackberry for calls, text, games or even read a book.
-We can even talk face to face with friends and eat.
-We excel at doing it all.
+Casey and I excel at multi-tasking; laptop for work/school, iPhone for calls, text, games or read a book.
+We talk face to face on Instagram with friends while we eat.
+We do it all while keeping an eye on streaming the news.

 The front section of this place has tables and a great old jukebox.
-A band plays here on the weekends so they have covered all the bases.
+It has a 1950's feel with posters of James Dean, Marilyn Monroe and Marlon Brando.
+A local band plays here on the weekends so they have covered all the bases.
 There is a boy meets girl feeling, two women can meet for burgers and a beer just like guys after work.
-No one feels out of place.
+No one feels out of place and it isn't unusual to see two guys holding hands or two women either.

 There is a teaching hospital close by so the bar gets the exhausted 1st and 2nd year medical residents ready to spill their guts about the latest shooting victim to each other.
 I have made friends and get first bids on these stories as long as names aren't mentioned.
 Problem is you can't find out whether the tale is true.
 It could be embellished because of competition so you try to follow-up.
 That is difficult unless you get to the hospital and the cops are still there and offer to throw you a bite.

 We have a few drinks.
 We laugh at the crazy world of politics.
-Both of us would love to be on O'Bama's bus or plane or Romney's.
+Both of us would love to be on a campaign bus.
 It would be awesome and a possible ticket for an intern job.

 Casey and I gossip and get hit on a few times.
 Most of the guys here are clean cut and respectful when they approach us.
 We talk about what school and our major, football and let them buy us a drink.
 Occasionally I give one my cell number.
 I really am careful though.